 WhatsApp is the most used messenger with over a billion users.
 This clearly suggests that most of our conversations are taking place on WhatsApp.
 Smartphones like any other gadget are prone to failure or damage.
 It is quite possible that you lose them or they get stolen by someone.
-This is where WhatsApp backup feature comes in handy.
+This is where the WhatsApp backup feature comes in handy.
 If you have a backup then you can easily restore all the lost messages.
-Even though there are useful software’s which help you to recover WhatsApp conversations without the backup, but it is always wise to have a backup.
+Even though there is useful software that helps you to recover WhatsApp conversations without the backup, but it is always wise to have a backup.
 Also, you will need it if you need to restore your Whatsapp messages from Google Drive to your iPhone.

 Now, most of the users must be using only Cellular Data on their phones.
 But WhatsApp by default backup over WiFi.
 So if you wish to backup WhatsApp chat using mobile data instead of mobile data then follow the steps mentioned here on your Android phone or iPhone.

 Take WhatsApp Backup Using Mobile Data On iPhone

 1. Launch Settings and select Cellular/mobile data.
 Now, head over to the bottom and toggle iCloud Drive switch to On.